Barclays lifts Lloyds Banking Group plc [LYG] price estimate. Who else is bullish?

 Barclays have made an estimate for Lloyds Banking Group plc shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on February 06, 2023.
 The new note on the price target was released on December 06, 2022, representing the official price target for Lloyds Banking Group plc stock.

-The Average True Range (ATR) for Lloyds Banking Group plc is set at 0.06, with the Price to Sales ratio for LYG stock in the period of the last 12 months amounting to 2.27.
-The Price to Book ratio for the last quarter was 0.69, with the Price to Cash per share for the same quarter was set at 12.93.
+The Average True Range (ATR) for Lloyds Banking Group plc is set at 0.07, with the Price to Sales ratio for LYG stock in the period of the last 12 months amounting to 2.11.
+The Price to Book ratio for the last quarter was 0.81.

-Lloyds Banking Group plc [LYG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.83.
-With this latest performance, LYG shares gained by 4.76% in over the last four-week period, additionally plugging by 24.74% over the last 6 months – not to mention a rise of 5.68% in the past year of trading.
+Lloyds Banking Group plc [LYG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.55.
+With this latest performance, LYG shares dropped by -2.53% in over the last four-week period, additionally plugging by 23.53% over the last 6 months – not to mention a drop of -0.43% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Lloyds Banking Group plc [LYG] shares currently have an operating margin of +31.20.
 Lloyds Banking Group plc’s Net Margin is presently recorded at +21.09.